-How is testicular cancer found?
+How is testicular cancer diagnosed?

-The levels of these tumor markers might be used to tell the doctor how much cancer is present, how well treatment is working, and whether the cancer has come back.
+The levels of these tumor markers might also help tell which type of testicular cancer it might be, how much cancer is present, how well treatment is working, and whether the cancer has come back.

 Surgery to diagnose testicular cancer

 Most types of cancer are diagnosed by removing a small piece of the tumor and looking at it under a microscope for cancer cells.
 This is known as a biopsy.
 But a biopsy is rarely done for a testicular tumor because the doctor can often get a good idea of whether it is cancer based on the ultrasound and blood tumor marker tests.
 There is also concern that putting a needle into the tumor through the skin of the scrotum could spread cancer if it is present.

 Instead, if the doctor sees a solid tumor on ultrasound, surgery will most likely be done to remove it (and the testicle) as soon as possible.
 This is the same operation that is used to treat the cancer, and is discussed more in “Surgery for testicular cancer.”

 The tissue removed is sent to the lab and looked at for cancer cells.

 In rare cases, the doctor may start the surgery, but take a tissue sample (biopsy) before removing the testicle.
 If cancer is found, the doctor finishes the surgery to remove the testicle.
 If cancer isn’t found, the testicle is left in place and the patient sewn up again.